austin-hoover/analysis-sns-btf/README.md

 # btf-data-analysis
-Analysis of Beam Test Facility (BTF) data
+Analysis of data from the Beam Test Facility (BTF).